techdivision/flexcolumnlayouts/README.md

 ## Principle
-The idea behind this package is to have any options for flex layouts available to columns so as to test things on a website and get ideas for which layouts are feasible for the website.
+The idea behind this package is to have any options for flex layouts available to columns so as to test things on a website and get ideas for which layouts do make some sense.
-From that you can build great columnlayouts yourself which are not bound to number of columns.
+From that you can build great columnlayouts yourself.
-It will be far too complicated for most editors, but gives a great toolbox for advanced ones.
+Using all the options might be far too complicated for most editors, but gives a great toolbox for advanced ones.

+So it is considered rather a prototyping tool or one for advanced editors.
 ### TailwindCSS Classnames
 If you already use tailwindcss in your project, you are all set and the classnames will be available to you.
 If not, you have several choices: